pnkraemer/tornadox/docs/tutorial_notebooks/getting_started.md

 # Getting started

-How can I use the code in `odefilter` to solve ODEs?
+How can I use the code in `tornadox` to solve ODEs?

 ```python